Thursday 23 April, 2026

 12.45 pm: Lunch

-1:30 pm: Marketing To Gen-Alpha In The Age Of Social Media Bans
+1.30 pm: Marketing to Gen-Alpha in the Age of Social Media Bans

-Marlen Hüllbrock (Director of Marketing & Strategy, Music Ally),
+Marlen Hüllbrock (Director of Marketing & Strategy, Music Ally)

 Everyone is talking about Gen Z, but the savviest music marketers are already looking at Gen Alpha.
-The landscape is changing fast: four months into the world's first social media ban for under-16s, Australian artists, managers, and labels are preparing to navigate a potentially new reality for fan-building and marketing.
+The landscape is changing fast: four months into the world's first social media ban for under-16s, Australian artists, managers and labels are preparing to navigate a potentially new reality for fan-building and marketing.
 In this presentation, Music Ally dives into the latest data on this audience and guidance on how to navigate this shift.

-2:00 pm: The Social Media Ban: Disruption or Reset?
+2.00 pm: The Social Media Ban: Disruption or Reset?

 Australia’s youth music economy is being reshaped in real time.
-With a world-first social media ban for under-16s disrupting discovery pipelines, and platforms like TikTok and YouTube driving up to half of youth music discovery, the industry faces a critical question: how do you market music to young people when the primary channels are shifting to alternative channels, such as gaming or live or disappearing?
+With a world-first social media ban for under-16s disrupting discovery pipelines and platforms like TikTok and YouTube driving up to half of youth music discovery, the industry faces a critical question: how do you market music to young people when the primary channels are shifting to alternative channels, such as gaming or live or disappearing?

 2.45 pm: The Push’s National Plan for Young Australians and Music

-Jamison Kohl and Abby Flett
+Jamison Kehl and Abby Flett (The Push)

 For 40 years, The Push has backed young Australians to find their sound, their people and their future in music.
 The Push's new ten-year national plan sets out to ensures that every young person can participate and thrive in Australian music.
 Currently, for too many young Australians, particularly in outer-suburban, regional and remote communities, participation in music depends on luck - but it shouldn't.
 This presentation will explore the National Plan for Young Australians and Music and examine the systems and infrastructure required to build a music ecosystem shaped by young people, for young people.
-Bringing together the Youth Leads at The Push, this session invites audiences to imagine, and help build, a future where participation in Australian music is not determined by postcode, privilege, or chance.
+Bringing together the Youth Leads at The Push, this session invites audiences to imagine, and help build, a future where participation in Australian music is not determined by postcode, privilege or chance.

 3.00 pm: Break

-3:15 pm: The Reality of Independent Music: Data-Driven Insights for the Industry
+3.15 pm: The Reality of Independent Music: Data-Driven Insights for the Industry

-Matthew Rogers ( Chief Commercial Officer GYRO.Group)
+Matthew Rogers (Chief Commercial Officer GYRO.Group)

-Presented by GYRO.Group, the session offers a rare opportunity to explore the patterns, strategies and choices that are truly driving the independent music ecosystem today.
+Presented by GYRO.Group, this session offers a rare opportunity to explore the patterns, strategies and choices that are truly driving the independent music ecosystem today.
 Independent artists are constantly shaping and redefining the Australian music landscape, yet many of the narratives about “what works” in streaming, release strategy and audience engagement can be based on assumption rather than evidence.
-This session uses GYRO.Group’s unparalleled dataset of independent Australian releases to provide a clear view of how artists are actually behaving at scale.
+This session uses GYRO.Group’s unparalleled dataset of independent Australian releases to provide a clear view of how artists are actually behaving.
 The discussion reveals where industry thinking aligns with real-world activity, where it misses the mark, and how artists are quietly innovating outside the spotlight.

-4.00 pm: Keynote - Data is the New Oil
+4.30 pm: Keynote - Data is the New Oil

-Dean Ormston, Chief Executive, APRA AMCOS
+Dean Ormston (Chief Executive, APRA AMCOS)

-4.30 pm - 6.30 pm:APRA AMCOS Mixer @ Runner Up
+5.00 pm - 7.00 pm: APRA AMCOS Mixer @ Runner Up

 Day Two - Tuesday May 19